cinemascience/design/cis/1.0/cis_specification_v1-0.md

     - may be included in the Cinema database, or
     - may be and external reference (URL) to a colormap definition

-## Examples
+## Extension to the Cinema Database Specification

 A CIS is an extension of the Cinema database specification, and it includes two additional sets of data:

-1. A set of column keywords that consumers can look for, if they understand the CIS extension
+1. [A set of column keywords](keyword.md) that consumers can look for, if they understand the CIS extension
 2. A file per image/layer/channel instance.
 Currently, only Python-readable `.npz` files are supported.

-## Storage

 CIS data is stored as a set of files, in compliance with the Cinema Database Specification.
 All channel files shall be stored in a Python-decodable `.npz` format.
 Other storage formats for channel files are not currently part of the specification.

+[A set of examples](examples/examples.md) show several ways of writing this information in the Cinema Database Format.